Stern Electronics: Stern Pinball, Inc.

+From 1985 to 1986, personnel from Stern Electronics formed a venture known as Pinstar that produced conversion kits for old Bally and Stern machines, with Gary Stern continuing to function as president.
+He then went on to help found Data East's pinball division in November 1986 and continued to lead there when it was acquired by Sega in 1994.
+While Data East did operate out of the old Stern Electronics property, sources differ on whether they acquired the company or just the facilities.

 By 1999, the pinball industry was virtually dead.
-Sega left the pinball industry by spinning off their pinball division and selling it to Gary Stern, and Stern Pinball was born.
+Sega (which had acquired Data East Pinball in late 1994 and renamed it to Sega Pinball), left the pinball industry by spinning off their pinball division and selling it to Gary Stern, and Stern Pinball was born.
 Stern Pinball became the only commercial pinball manufacturer left, but continued to struggle in the 2000s, producing just 10,000 machines per year and selling the majority of them overseas.

 As of 2023, longtime designers Brian Eddy, John Borg, and George Gomez are designing pinball games at Stern Pinball, alongside top-ranking competitive player Keith Elwin and popular pinball streamer Jack Danger.
 Stern Pinball, Inc. is based in Elk Grove Village, Illinois.

 Some Stern pinball tables were also digitally released through The Pinball Arcade and Stern Pinball Arcade.